bbc/dvbcss-synctiming/README.md

      * ... and to request (via CSS-TS) to synchronise to a PTS timeline:
        * denoted by timeline selector value of "urn:dvb:css:timeline:pts"
-       * with a tick rate of 90000 ticks per second
+        * with a tick rate of 1 unit per tick and 90000 units per second (meaning 90000/1 ticks per second)
        * asking that the timeline be available from the TV irrespective of what content is showing
          (a contentIdStem of the empty string "" will match any content ID)